Rodrigossz/KM-w-Audio/README.md

 ## Limitations

 The following limitations are addressed with [Batch Transcription](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/batch-transcription), what will be explained in a future lab.
-Stay tuned!

 Limitations: